vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

  - workshops.learningcenter.tanzu.vmware.com
 ```
 ### UI Cluster Requirements
-The UI cluster is designed to run the web applications for TAP.
+The UI Cluster is designed to run the web applications for TAP.
 Specifically Tanzu Learning Center, Tanzu Application Portal GUI, and Tanzu API Portal.
-The UI cluster's requirements will be mostly driven by the respective applications that it will be running.
+The UI Cluster's requirements will be mostly driven by the respective applications that it will be running.
 Kubernetes requirements:
 * LoadBalancer for ingress controller (3 external IPs)
 * Default storage class